Travel to the UK

 Several online Groupon purchases for bed linen and towels, and Reg is fitted out for comfortable living.

-The previous owners did leave a few things in Reg – a couple of yellow chocks, thermal screens, a jack, the original EU number plate, EU safety pack, hose, electrical lead, and a couple of other bits and pieces.
+The previous owners did leave a few things in Reg.
+A couple of yellow chocks, thermal screens, a jack, the original EU number plate, EU safety pack, water hose, electrical lead, and a couple of other bits and pieces – not much really.

 After 2 new rear tyres, a full service, rear brake cylinders, and a few more fixes, Reg is home after a week.

-A further week sees more minor maintenance checks, and a good scrub inside and outside.
+A further week sees more minor maintenance checks, including a good scrub inside and outside.

-Removing loads of stick-on hooks and accompanying tough glue, re-caulking the kitchen bench-top area and the bathroom as the silicone is old, yellow, or mouldy, and Reg is ready to be used for a weekend away.
+Removing loads of stick-on hooks and accompanying tough glue, re-caulking the kitchen bench-top area and the bathroom as the silicone is old, yellow, or mouldy, and Reg is ready to go on his maiden trip for a weekend away.